-It sounds like a rock band, but these were once two real and very different types of long-fanged big cat:
+That sounds like a rock band, but these were two impressive and very different long-fanged feline groups:

 - Nimravides.
 Long-legged and at least the size of a modern lion (Antón; Hunt, 2004), this mysterious sabercat prowled North America during the late Miocene, some 10-12 million years ago.